apache/camel/MIGRATION.md

 The class `org.apache.camel.processor.loadbalancer.SimpleLoadBalancerSupport` has been removed, instead use `org.apache.camel.processor.loadbalancer.LoadBalancerSupport`.

+The class `org.apache.camel.management.JmxSystemPropertyKeys` has been moved to `org.apache.camel.api.management.JmxSystemPropertyKeys`.

 #### camel-test

 If you are using camel-test and override the `createRegistry` method, for example to register beans from the `JndiRegisty` class, then this is no longer nessasary, and instead